 Dawn precedes Sunrise, and Dusk succeeds Sunset.
 During these times of Twilight Sol slowly brightens and dims appropriately.

 Earth's nearest celestial neighbor, Luna, our Moon, sometimes makes appearances during the visualization.
 At Moonrise a smaller, secondary, sinusoidal curve appears and Luna fades-in.
 Luna is drawn with its proper phase, and rotated to the precise phase angle.
 At Moonset Luna fades-out.

 Touching either Sol or Luna displays a tiny bit of additional realtime information (unavailable for the Today Extension and Screen Saver).

 Once a minute orbital calculations are performed and the visualization is updated.
 This means that if you are patient, very, very patient, you can watch Sol and Luna move!
 For those not so patient, touch above the horizontal horizon line and switch into manual, You Drive, mode (unavailable for the Today Extension and Screen Saver2).
-The simulation is paused and the scene is augmented with informative data, various small, circular, marker points, three larger, colored, touch discs, an Eclipse Explorer control, and a timer, which begins at +0:00, Now.
+The simulation is paused and the scene is augmented with informative data, various small, circular, marker points, three larger, colored, touch discs, Solar and Lunar Eclipse Probe controls, and a timer, which begins at +0:00, Now.

 In You Drive mode: